 My heart leapt and tears stood in my eyes.
 I took the lock of hair and wound it round his wrist before tying it in a loose knot.
 The world seemed to grow suddenly brighter as he stood up and took my face in his hands.
 He kissed me, softly, gently, lovingly, "Do you love me Vivienne?
 I want you to love me," he whispered against my lips.

 I was trembling as I wound my arms around his neck, "Yes, Gabriel.
 I love you."

 We stood together our arms wrapped around each other for a number of minutes.
 Neither of us said anything, but eventually we stepped apart.
 He carefully repacked the basket and handed it to me before collecting the mare and climbing into the saddle.
 He slid back as far as he could and helped me take a seat in front of him.

 I savored the feel of his arms at my sides and leaned my head against his chest while we rode back to the stream.
 We stayed that way until we were in the open again and on the path back towards the farmhouses.
-Gabriel offered to bring me home, but I refused knowing the impropriety that might be felt by my family if they saw us together again so soon.
+Gabriel offered to bring me home, but I refused knowing the curiosity that I would be forced to face if my family happened to see us together.

 "When will I see you again?"

 "I don't know Gabriel, but I will come, as soon as I can, I promise."

 He smiled and kissed me on my cheek, "There," he pointed, "that is my house.
 If I am not in the barn, you can find me there."